 If you want to dress like a local, “manteaus” are the most popular form of dress for girls in Iran, and can easily be purchased all over the country.
 If you’re still worried about upsetting the mythical morality police, Travel Geekery put together a post about what to wear in Iran.

 If entering a mosque or shrine, wear a chador

 Chador are long (often black) cloaks that some women wear over their clothes in Iran.
 Most mosques hand them out at the door, so no need to go and buy one for yourself.
 You’d get a lot of giggles if you wore one around outside of mosques as a foreign woman in Iran.

 If you want to lounge in your bikini on the beach, head to the women-only section

-There are a few beaches in Iran, and on good days locals love to enjoy them.
+There are a few beaches in Iran, and on good days locals love ’em.
 There are men-only areas, women-only areas, and family areas.
-If you want to get your tan on, head to the women-only section, but don’t expect to see many women in bathing clothes.
+Want to get your tan on?
+Head to the women-only section, but don’t expect to see many women in bathing clothes.
 If you want to chat with the boys in the mixed gender area, you’ll have to cover up.
 Beware of strange tan lines!

 Out and about in Iran as a woman

 If asking for help, approach a woman first

 But, of course, if there aren’t any women around, just ask a man.
 The world won’t end.

 If a tea house is filled with only men, don’t go inside